spring-projects/spring-integration-samples/dsl/si4demo/README.md

-#Spring Integration 4.0 Java Config/DSL Demo
+#Spring Integration 4.0/4.1 Java Config/DSL Demo

 This sample is the demo used in the [Spring Integration 4.0 Webinar](https://spring.io/blog/2014/05/15/webinar-replay-spring-integration-4-0-the-new-frontier)

-It's currently using the spring-boot 1.1.0.M1 milestone so you may have to add the __repo.spring.io/repo__ repository to your settings.xml.

 There are two demo applications: